tmargolis/SSE-LinearRegression/README.md

 ```

 ### `polynomial` function
-The third function uses Tensorflow (this time without an Estimator) to run training and predict a polynomial linear regression expression.
+The third function uses TensorFlow (this time without an Estimator) to run training and predict a polynomial linear regression expression.
 We iterate over the `BundledRows` again and retrieve the numerical values, build our model, train, evaluate and finally predict.
 We then iterate over all the predicted y values and then return the result as bundled rows.

 ```python
     @staticmethod